ReconfigureIO/UX/docs/source/welcome.rst

 ^^^^^^^^^^^
 The latest version of our command line tool, ``reco``, includes some new features to help you track your builds and optimize your code:

-* A message can be added to a build, like a ``git commit`` message, as follows: ``reco build run -m "helpful message".
+* A message can be added to a build, like a ``git commit`` message, as follows: ``reco build run -m "helpful message"``.
 This message is then displayed in your dashboard build list, and the per project build list accessible by running ``reco build list``.
 This is to help with build management, when you're working on several iterations of a design.
 * Build reports are now available by running ``reco build <build_ID> report.
 These reports include information on utilization of FPGA resources for your projects, to help with scaling up and streamlining designs.

 You can view our release notes in full :ref:`here <release_notes>`.